charlotte54071/ckanext-chat/README.md

 ## Requirements

 A completion endpoint of the LLM model to use with the agent is needed.
-Currently uses Azure Cognitive Servcie Integration. can be changed by replacing the client in /bot/agent.py
+Currently uses Azure Cognitive Service Integration. can be changed by replacing the client in /bot/agent.py

 Compatibility with core CKAN versions: